 Census figures from 2018 showed Kaipara is one of fastest growing districts in terms of population growth in NZ.
-The forecasts show the population rising to 28,524 in 2031.
+The Census data for population in 2018 was 22,869.
+The forecast shows the population rising from 24,600 in 2021 to 28,524 in 2031.

 The good news for Kaipara is that more people are moving to the District, primarily as a result of the close proximity of Auckland and the lifestyle opportunities.
 As part of the Council's District Plan Review Council developed spatial plans after discussion with the community.
-These are blueprints for various towns in our District, plans as to what areas should be allocated for development and others not, which in turn provides guidance for the district plan review.
+These are blueprints for various towns in our District, plans as to what areas should be allocated for development, which in turn provides guidance for the district plan review.